-How can CLEAN EATING, a ‘healthy’ way to eat, be linked to BULIMIA?
+CLEAN EATING, a ‘healthy’ way to eat, or IS IT?

-I’m sure if you’re like me when I was suffering from Bulimia, you know every new diet or system of eating that hits town.
-So perhaps you have been at least tempted to follow the latest ‘health craze’, Clean Eating?
+If you’re like me when I was suffering from Bulimia, you’ll probably know every new diet or system of eating that hits town.
+So, perhaps you have been at least tempted to follow a Clean Eating plan?

-But if you haven’t heard about it, and by the way I’m not proposing you follow this method of eating, for reasons that will become clear as you read on, Clean Eating is…
+And if you haven’t heard about it, and by the way, I’m not proposing you follow this method of eating, for reasons that will become clear as you read on, Clean Eating is…

 So we have alluring headlines such as…

 “Clean Eating – the diet that’s not a diet and could help you loose a stone”

 “The Weight Loss Strategy That Will Change Your Relationship With Food”

 “Clean eating is not a diet, it’s a happy and healthy lifestyle” and

 “Instead of feeling like you’re on a “forever” diet, committing to the clean-eating lifestyle can help you achieve the results you’re after and feel more energized than you could have imagined”.